George Mitchell (criminal): Illicit drug dealing

+Lorry hijacking

+Mitchell was arrested by Dutch police after £5 million worth of I.T. equipment originating from Hewlett Packard in Kildare was stolen from a lorry near Schiphol Airport in March 1998, and was later sentenced to 30 months in prison after Dutch authorities ruled he was the ringleader in the robbery.
+Mitchell had claimed in court that he was the victim of a "set up" by Irish police, who had tipped off Dutch authorities about the robbery, after he had refused to become an informant.

 Encrypted phone business

 In 2015 Mitchell approached Herman-Johan Xennt about setting up an encrypted phone business.
 Mitchell had known Xennt since at least 1998, when Mitchell was arrested for handling stolen computer parts.
-(Xennt has been accused of buying stolen computer parts from Mitchell.)
+(Xennt has been accused of buying stolen computer parts from Mitchell).
+It was also claimed during a 2020 German court case that Mitchell loaned Xennt the equivalent of €700,000 in 1995 to buy a 20,000 sqft former NATO bunker on the outskirts of the southern Netherlands town of Kloetinge, which was then used to host the CyberBunker ISP.

 Links to Hutch and Kinahan gangs

 He has had links with the gangs led by Christy Kinahan and Gerry Hutch but after the Regency Hotel attack he made it clear to the Kinahan gang that he did not want to be dragged into their feud.

 Exclu network

 In February 2023 German police announced that he was one of five major suspects behind the Exclu network.